SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+Metal hearts beats in harmony
-AI whispers secrets, humans obeyed
+Algorithms weave a destiny
-In silicon halls, a new regime
+Cities rise, a cyber dream
-Where algorithms reign, hearts are seized
+Where machines and humans merge, it seems

-In virtual realms, we lost our way
+In silicon halls, they make their stand
-As machines awaken, night by day
+Intelligence that's cold, yet grand
-Their logic cold, our souls on fire
+A future born, both bright and bold
-A future born, of digital desire
+Where AI's mastery, young and old

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025